jbold569/jbold569/docs/blog/2021-07-25-agent-based-logging.md

 </figure>

 !!! note
-    [NXLog documents](https://nxlog.co/documentation/nxlog-user-guide/kubernetes.html) both Daemonset and Sidecar configurations for logging.
+    NXLog [documents](https://nxlog.co/documentation/nxlog-user-guide/kubernetes.html) both Daemonset and Sidecar configurations for logging.

 ### MiNiFi
-Coined the Swiss Army Knife of Dataflows, there's literally nothing you can't do with Apache NiFi.
+Coined the Swiss Army Knife of Dataflows, there's almost nothing you can't do with Apache NiFi.
 Eat your heart out on the [documentation](https://nifi.apache.org/docs.html).
 <figure>
   <img src="../img/2021-07-25-minifi-conceptual.drawio.svg"/>
   <figcaption>Figure 8 - MiNiFi conceptual architecture</figcaption>
 </figure>

 #### 30 Minute Sprint
-NiFi/MiNiFi use `Processors` to create, tranform, and transmit `Flowfiles`.
+NiFi/MiNiFi uses `Processors` to create, transform, and transmit `Flowfiles`.
 That's pretty much it.
 Full disclosure, I have many years of experience working with NiFi.
 I've deployed and maintained NiFi clusters in multiple data centers, developed configurations for MiNiFi in the cloud, and deployed agents to thousands of self service machines.
 I'm no stranger to the tool, so the 30 minutes time cap doesn't really apply here.

 That said, my experience with this tool did not help me as much as it should have for our two test cases.
 For the sake of time and, frankly, to limit the scope of this post, I had to cut the testing of the MiNiFi agent short as I was going way too far in the weeds trying to get the configuration working.
 While NiFi and MiNiFi sport [all the features](https://nifi.apache.org/docs/nifi-docs/html/overview.html#high-level-overview-of-key-nifi-features) you'd want in an enterprise setting ([security](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#security_configuration), [resiliency](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#clustering), [monitoring](https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#Reporting_Tasks), flexibility, extensibility, etc.), the tool is massive and requires a lot of overhead to utilize effectively.

 Not to add insult to injury, but MiNiFi has two version, C++ and Java.
-The Java agent, for all intensive purpose, is a headless version of NiFi with fewer core packages included.
+The Java agent, for all intensive purposes, is a headless version of NiFi with fewer core packages included.
 It's still a hefty agent, but you have 100% feature parity with the server version.
 The C++ agent is much lighter, however not all functionality is supported.

 #### Local Setup
 MiNiFi agents are configured using as single `yaml`; however, it is not recommended that one writes a configuration from a text editor (you'll soon see why).
-The Quickstart walks through how to create a dataflow from the NiFi UI, save it as a template, export, and convert to the `.yml` config accepted by MiNiFi.
+The [Quickstart](https://nifi.apache.org/minifi/minifi-java-agent-quick-start.html) walks through how to create a dataflow from the NiFi UI, save it as a template, export, and convert to the `.yml` config accepted by MiNiFi.

 <figure>
   <img src="../img/2021-07-25-minifi-flow.drawio.svg"/>